Posts

 Castles and coffee

-There’s a peculiar fascination in Albania with ferry tale castles and palaces.
+There’s a peculiar fascination in Albania with fairy tale castles and palaces.
 You’ll see them everywhere.
 They serve as wedding locations or just as show off and are built everywhere in true Las Vegas style.
 Golden statues of eagles and Roman emperors, check.
 Very cool!
 Almost everywhere you look there’s construction going on.
 In fact, unfinished buildings are more numerous than finished houses.
 Probably for tax cutting reasons but if you want to start a business here, then contracting is the way to go.
 Also, I’ve never seen a country with so many gas stations and coffee bars.
 It seems everybody’s preferred side hustle is a coffee bar.
 For those who can afford it, combined with a gas station and a small hotel.
 The coffee is usually really good and easy to order because most Albanians speak English fluently.

 Sadly, also in abundance: trash.
 On all beaches, in national parks, near the roadside.
 Trash is omnipresent.
 I’ve witnessed people dumping their cigarette buds in dry bushes with forest fires burning on nearby hills.
 At the time I was visiting, forest fires were the main topic on most TV channels!
 I guess if you are worried about how to pay for basic commodities, you cannot afford the luxury of being an eco warrior.
 I won’t go into how the country is managed regarding biodiversity and wildlife management because this kind of policy is simply non existent in Albania.
 There’s a general 2 year hunting ban because of structural poaching and fishing in marine reservation is the norm…